 The overall goals for energy and water conservation are to meet and exceed the reduction goals of Boston's Climate Action Plan while bringing the entire BHA portfolio into alignment with usage levels for other, typical multi-family housing units in Massachusetts.
 The below graphs show how continued energy upgrades bring these overall goals into reach, while also noting that resident engagement and behavioral aspects of energy conservation will be a necessary component of lowering usage to that of typical multifamily dwellings in the area.
-The graph at the bottom of page 12 compares the 2011 energy usage of BHA buildings with the MA average for multi-families.
+The graphs below compare the 2011 energy usage of BHA buildings with the MA average for multi-families.